 Organised by Shane Ohly from Ourea Events, the 2012 edition closely followed the original route.
 Starting at Conwy Castle in North Wales, the route traced the mountainous spine of Wales southwards over five days to finish at Carreg Cennen Castle in the Brecon Beacons.
 Competitors had to contend with a course that was approximately 320km long and with 15,000m of ascent.

-Cut to 2015 and the Berghaus Dragons Back Race becomes an event that will take place every other year alternating with another Ourea Event, the Cape Wrath Ultra – an 8-day journey that travels along the west coast of Scotland and finishes at the most northern point – a race that echoes the format and ethos of the Dragons Back.
+Cut to 2015 and the Berghaus Dragons Back Race becomes an event that will take place every other year alternating with another Ourea Event, the Cape Wrath Ultra – an 8-day journey that travels along the west coast of Scotland and finishes at the most northern point – a race that echoes the format and ethos of the The Berghaus Dragons Back Race 2017.
 The 2015 edition was won by Jim Mann and Jasmin Paris.
 Mike Evans, a participant in the 2015 edition summed up the journey well:

 ‘So, what a week, what a journey, impossible to explain how tough, how mentally and physically challenging it was but also how spiritual it has been.
 Cut off from the world, no social media, no showers, just living in the wild with a group of equal enthusiasts.’